Art Briles: College

 Briles left Stephenville after the 1999 season to join Mike Leach's staff at Texas Tech.
 While serving as running backs coach, Briles improved Texas Tech's rushing average every year from 66.4 yards a game in his first year to 99.6 yards a game in 2002.
 He also coached all-conference backs and later NFL players Ricky A. Williams, Shaud Williams, and Taurean Henderson.
 In addition, the first player he recruited to Texas Tech, an undersized wide receiver Wes Welker, went on to catch more than 250 passes and return an NCAA-record eight punts for touchdowns while at Tech, and then had even greater success in the NFL with five Pro Bowl appearances.

 In 2003, Briles was hired as head coach at the University of Houston, where he took over a program that had an 8–26 record under the previous coach, Dana Dimel.
 The Cougars went 0–11 two years before Briles' arrival.
 In his first season, Briles led the Cougars to a 7–5 record, including a 54–48 triple-overtime loss to Hawaiʻi, in the Sheraton Hawaiʻi Bowl.

 After a 3–8 season in 2004, Briles guided the Cougars to a 6–6 season and another bowl game in 2005.
 In 2006, he led the Cougars to a 10–4 record and the Conference USA Championship that was played on December 1, 2006.
 The Cougars won the game, 34–20, and it was the school's second C-USA Championship (the first came in 1996, in the school's inaugural season in the C-USA).

 In 2007, the Cougars finished second in the Conference USA West Division to Todd Graham's Tulsa Golden Hurricane.
 Houston was invited to the Texas Bowl, which was played December 28, 2007, at Reliant Stadium.
 It was Houston's fourth bowl appearance in five years.
 Briles left the Cougars before their bowl game to take the head coaching job at Baylor.

 Briles interviewed for the Baylor head coach position on November 27, 2007, and was hired the next day for a seven-year term.

 As had been the case at Houston, Briles inherited a Baylor program that had fallen on hard times.
-The Bears had not had a winning season since 1995, and had won a total of 11 games in 12 years of Big 12 play.
+The Bears had not had a winning season since 1995, and had won a total of 11 conference games in 12 years of Big 12 play.